-HOW COUPLES & RELATIONSHIP COUNSELING WORKS
+HOW COUPLES & RELATIONSHIP COUNSELLING WORKS

-Couples counseling aims to help partners learn more about each other and acquire healthy problem-solving skills.
+Couples counselling aims to help partners learn more about each other and acquire healthy problem-solving skills.
 The marriage counselor or LMFT may interview both partners, together or individually, during the first few meetings.
 Afterward, they may provide feedback.
 The couple may set therapeutic goals with the guidance of the therapist and develop a plan for therapy so that each person knows what to expect and how to improve.
 In couples therapy, positive results often depend on the couple’s motivation and dedication to the process.

 As treatment progresses, each partner may improve their active listening and communication skills.
 Partners also often learn to support each other in new ways.
 Conflict may arise during therapy sessions which is common.
 An ethical marriage counselor will remain neutral and avoid taking sides.
 Some marriage counselors offer supplemental individual sessions to each partner as a standard part of treatment.
 Others may offer individual sessions upon request.

-Marriage counseling is often short-term, though healing a relationship may take more time.
+Marriage counselling is often short-term, though healing a relationship may take more time.
 Ultimately, couples therapy will continue for as long as the couple is committed to completing the treatment plan or until they reach a resolution.

-WHO IS COUPLES COUNSELING FOR?
+WHO IS COUPLES COUNSELLING FOR?

-WHEN IS COUPLES COUNSELING RECOMMENDED?
+WHEN IS COUPLES COUNSELLING RECOMMENDED?